 Spanish Public Library – Information

 The Spanish Public Library is located at 8 Trunk Road.
-In addition to the traditional book and video collection, the library offers copying, faxing, internet, scanning and printing services.
-There are four computers all with internet access, and a television.
+In addition to the traditional book and video collection, the library offers computers, free Wifi, photocopying, faxing, scanning and printing, along with our digital offerings.

 In addition, our collection includes Tackle Share, Nintendo Switch, Telescope and our newest additions, laptop, tablet, mini projector and webcam technology that can be borrowed with your library card.
 As well, we have many digital offerings including ebooks, audiobooks, streaming movies and television shows and music, along with our online databases to entertain and enrich your life.